-At the very high end of active HDMI cables, you also have the option of HDMI 2.1 active optical cables.
+At the very high end of active HDMI cables, you also have the option of HDMI 2.1 active fiber optic cables.
 They offer the highest protection against signal attenuation, therefore letting you run the cable even longer.
 As with passive and copper twisted pair active HDMI cables, though, there is a wide range of length options available.
-The best fiber optic active HDMI cables can run over 30 feet and still maintain the full bandwidth of the HDMI 2.1 cable standard, but they do tend to be rather expensive, costing well over $100 at the top end.
+The best fiber optic active HDMI cables can run over 300 feet and still maintain the full bandwidth of the HDMI 2.1 cable standard, but they do tend to be rather expensive, costing well over $100 at the top end.

 If you're close to that 10ft threshold, however, or want to run a cable at a significantly longer distance to offer multi-screen compatibility without placing the system and HDMI 2.1 TV side by side with each other, then an active HDMI cable is the way to go.